 - Judicial commitments

-Buyers often receive an Owner’s Policy of Title Insurance when they purchase real estate, but it is not an automatic part of the closing process.
-Instead, it is something that is usually negotiated between the Buyer and Seller along with the other terms of the purchase contract.
+Buyers often receive an Owner’s Policy of Title Insurance when they purchase real estate.
+However, this is not an automatic part of the closing process.
+The purchase of a title insurance policy will need to be negotiated between the Buyer and Seller along with the other terms of the purchase contract.

-An Owner’s Policy of Title Insurance may take one of two forms- a Standard Policy or a Homeowner’s Policy.
+An Owner’s Policy of Title Insurance may take one of two forms.
+These are a Standard Policy, or a Homeowner’s Policy.
 A Homeowner’s Policy provides more insurance coverage than a Standard Policy, but a Homeowner’s Policy is only available when an individual purchases land improved with a 1 to 4 family residence.
 Because a Homeowner’s Policy provides more coverage, the insurance premium is slightly higher.
 Hocking Valley Title Agency, Inc., issues their Owner’s Policies through Old Republic National Title Insurance Company.

 The Owner’s Policy is usually issued in an amount equal to the real estate’s purchase price.
 The premium for the policy is set by the Ohio Department of Insurance sets the policy’s premium, which is paid one time, at the real estate closing, and does not have any monthly premiums.
 The title policy lasts for as long as the buyer has an interest in the property and, in some cases, even after the sale of the property.

-Only an Owner’s Policy fully protects the buyer should a covered title problem arise with the title that was not listed as an exception during the title search.
+Only an Owner’s Policy fully protects the buyer should a covered title problem arise that was not listed as an exception during the title search.
 A title insurance policy will cover both claims arising out of title problems that could have been discovered in the public records, and those so-called “non-record” defects that could not be discovered in the record, even with the most complete search.

-To see a list of potential title issues that could arise, and that would be covered by a title insurance policy issued by Hocking Valley Title Agency, please visit THIS PAGE
+To see a list of potential title issues that could arise, and that would be covered by a title insurance policy issued by Hocking Valley Title Agency, please visit the title owner’s policy page.